Medical error: Healthcare complexity

 Complicated technologies, powerful drugs, intensive care, rare and multiple diseases, and prolonged hospital stay can contribute to medical errors.
 In turn, medical errors from carelessness or improper use of medical devices often lead to severe injuries or death.
-Since 2015, 60 injuries and 23 deaths have been caused by misplaced feeding tubes while using the Cortrak2 EAS system.
-The FDA recalled Avanos Medical's Cortrak system in 2022 due to its severity and the high toll associated with the medical error.
+For example, since 2015, 60 injuries and 23 deaths have been caused by misplaced feeding tubes while using the Cortrak2 EAS system, leading to FDA recalling Avanos Medical's Cortrak system in 2022 due to its severity and the high toll associated with the medical error.

 Complexity makes diagnosis especially challenging.
-There are less than 200 symptoms listed in Wikipedia, but there are probably more than 10,000 known diseases.
-The World Health Organization's system for the International Classification of Disease, 9th Edition from 1979 listed over 14,000 diagnosis codes.
+There are less than 200 symptoms listed in Wikipedia, but there are probably more than 10,000 known diseases and the World Health Organization's system for the International Classification of Disease, 9th Edition from 1979 listed over 14,000 diagnosis codes.
 Textbooks of medicine often describe the most typical presentations of a disease, but in many conditions patients may have variable presentations instead of the classical signs and symptoms.
 To add complexity, the signs and symptoms of a given condition change over time; in the early stages the signs and symptoms may be absent or minimal, and then these evolve as the condition progresses.
 Diagnosis is often challenging in infants and children who can't clearly communicate their symptoms, and in the elderly, where signs and symptoms may be muted or absent.

 There are more than 7000 rare diseases alone, and in aggregate these are not uncommon: Roughly 1 in 17 patients will be diagnosed with a rare disease over their lifetime.
 Physicians may have only learned a handful of these during their education and training.